 Old Vine Expressions

-Barossa is home to some of the oldest vines in the world and Château Tanunda, established in 1890 and is the site of some of the first vines planted in the Barossa in the 1840s as well as one of the Valley’s first wineries.
+Barossa is home to some of the oldest vines in the world and Château Tanunda, established in 1890, is the site of some of the first vines planted in the Barossa in the 1840s.

-These are some of the oldest vineyards in the world.
-They reflect vineyard sites and vine material which are unique to the wine world.
-They have survived world depressions, droughts, the vine pull schemes of the 1980s and their consistent outstanding fruit quality have meant they have been kept and maintained by the workers of their land.
+Old vine wines are the epitome of the Barossa, a concentrate of pure local flavour and authenticity that can't be imitated.
+Old vines have survived world depressions, droughts, the vine pull schemes of the 1980s and their consistent outstanding fruit quality have meant they have been kept and maintained by the workers of their land.
 They produce wines of complexity with flavour length and unique texture, displaying the authentic character and true taste of the Barossa Valley.

 The biblical Arc of Australian viticulture.
 These vineyards date back older than 1867, back to pioneering beginnings of the Australian wine industry.
 They mark the very beginning of the Barossa valley when the first vines were being planted on the flats below Chateau Tanunda.
 Trial-and-error was used to find out which of the many varieties and cuttings brought from Europe would suit the new environment.
 There are less than 30 hectares of these Ancestor vines in the Barossa.